 LANDFIRE models and descriptions represent how Biophysical Settings looked and worked prior to major European settlement.
 These models and descriptions are used in research and play a part in national vegetation mapping and assessment and on-the-ground management across the country.
 A new phase is underway as LANDFIRE deepens and broadens the science and applicability of those models and descriptions.

 The engagement in the the improvement of LANDFIRE’s “encyclopedia of ecosystems” has been enthusiastic.
 When LANDFIRE reached a high mark of 4,000 Biophysical Settings (BpS) review documents downloaded, keeping the momentum going gained importance.
 Our goal is to develop a “continuous improvement” process where updated BpS models are delivered on a periodic basis.
-Help update and improve this important encyclopedia of scientific knowledge.
-Download descriptions, edit the documents, and share what you know with the wider natural resource community.

 Check the status of the BpS review in your area on the Progress tab.

 LANDFIRE is updating the BpS models and descriptions and invites you to help improve this one-of-a-kind, comprehensive and unique encyclopedia of ecological knowledge.
 If you participate in our crowdsourcing of BpS, you will meet new people, learn about the models and descriptions and contribute to a product that influences vegetation management across the U.S.

 Because LANDFIRE is based on the best scientific knowledge available, your contributions will be read and reviewed with an eye for accuracy and insight.
 All major changes will be corroborated with peer-reviewed literature, data and/or other experts.